 Producer, trader and consumer all connived, unintentionally fostering an economy that’s ended up clogging our drains, cluttering our beaches, and choking our environment.
 It needed stringent activism and some determined government push to remind us that we have done once without plastic, and probably can do again.

 Not since demonetisation has one seen the trader community so concerned.
 With GST they thought they had seen the worst of it all, but the plastic ban, goes the consensus, hits below the belt.
 The local farsan shop owner looks at the piles of stock neatly packed in plastic pouches, and wonders if he’s now got to unpack it all, and the nursery down the road is wondering if its baby saplings, nurtured in their black plastic pouches, will soon lose their cosy cribs.
 The garbage collector harrumphs in glee when I ask him, and says he will be happy to see the last of the plastic jholis, even as he rubs choona on his palm, and flicks its plastic wrapping behind him.
-My mother on the other hand, has been assiduously storing all the bags that have come her way in the last few months.
-“These are going to be in high demand in the next few days, just wait and watch,” she says ominously.
+My mother on the other hand, assiduously stores all the bags that come her way.
+“These are high demand,” she says.

 But when it’s all done, we will hopefully revert to a more innocent age where no one minded drinking coffee out of steel tumblers that were rinsed after a quick dunk in the bucket.
 Or bringing home fish that often bore the imprint of kal ki taaza khabar.
 It will be a world where we can, hopefully, breathe easier, walk barefoot on the beach without getting our feet entangled in a wrapper or a bag.